Rhinotyphlops lalandei

 Rhinotyphlops lalandei, known commonly as Delalande's beaked blind snake, is a species of snake in the family Typhlopidae.
 The species is endemic to southern Africa.

 Etymology

 The specific name, lalandei, is in honor of French naturalist Pierre Antoine Delalande.

 Description

 R. lalandei is a slender, pinkish-grey, blind snake, which has a pointed nose that it uses for burrowing.

-It may attain a maximum snout-vent length (SVL) of 35 cm.
-The scales are arranged in 26-30 rows around the body.
+It may attain a maximum snout-to-vent length (SVL) of 35 cm.
+The dorsal scales are arranged in 26–30 rows around the body.
 There are more than 300 dorsal scales in the vertebral row.

 The nostrils are located below the sharp horizontal cutting edge of the snout.
-The diameter of the body goes 35 to 50 times into the total length.
+The total length (including tail) is 35 to 50 times the diameter of the body.
 The tail is as broad as long, or broader than long, ending in a spine.

 Geographic range

 R. lalandei occurs throughout the eastern half of Southern Africa, as far south as Cape Town and with isolated populations in western parts such as Namibia.